Differential Privacy for Government Agencies -- Are We There Yet?: Differential privacy in the survey context

-Common intuition suggests that sampling offers additional protection for certain types of risks, as a potential attacker does not know whether the target is part of the sample or not.
-This intuition has been formalized in the differential privacy literature for certain sampling types such as simple random sampling with or without replacement or Poisson sampling \citep{Balle2018}, showing that these sampling designs can indeed lead to privacy amplification.
-For example, in a blog post, Adam Smith (\citeyear{Smith2009}) illustrated that given a mechanism offering a privacy guarantee of $\varepsilon_1$ if run on the entire population and a sampling design based on simple random sampling with replacement with sampling rate $r$, the privacy guarantee provided by running the mechanism on the sample instead of the population is $\varepsilon_2=r\varepsilon_1$.
+Common sense would suggest that sampling offers additional protection from certain types of risks, as a potential attacker does not know whether the target is part of the sample or not.
+This suggestion has been formalized in the DP literature for certain sampling types such as simple random sampling with or without replacement or Poisson sampling \citep{Balle2018}, showing that these sampling designs can indeed lead to privacy amplification.
+With simple random sampling without replacement, for example, a $\varepsilon$-DP output computed on a sample selected with sampling rate $r$ actually offers a privacy guarantee of approximately $r\varepsilon$ (for small values of $\varepsilon$).

 Quantifying the privacy amplification offered through sampling would allow agencies to either report more accurate statistics for a given privacy budget or offer a higher level of data protection to the respondents.
 However, the sampling designs employed by government agencies are typically far more complex than the ones studied so far.
 Stratified, cluster, and PPS sampling are commonly applied to improve the efficiency and/or reduce the costs of data collection.
-Furthermore, the final sample is typically drawn in multiple stages combining different sampling strategies at the various levels.
+Furthermore, the final sample is typically drawn in multiple stages, with different sampling strategies being combined at the various levels.

-Initial research indicates that complex sampling designs can actually lead to privacy degradation instead of amplification. \citet{bun2020} find that stratified sampling designs can negatively affect the privacy guarantees and amplification will generally be negligible for cluster sampling.
-However, they also find that privacy amplification can be retained for stratified sampling using proportional allocation, if random rounding is used instead of conventional rounding when determining the final sample sizes in each stratum.
-Better understanding the impacts of various (multistage) sampling designs on the final privacy guarantees that can be offered is an important area of future research.
+Initial research indicates that complex sampling designs can actually lead to privacy degradation instead of amplification. \citet{bun2020} find that stratified sampling designs can negatively affect the privacy guarantees, and amplification will generally be negligible for cluster sampling.
+One important aim for future research is to gain a better understanding of the impacts of (multistage) sampling designs on the final privacy guarantees that can be offered.
+It might also be desirable in the long run to already take the privacy implications into account when designing a survey.
+A more efficient sampling design might not be helpful if much more noise needs to be added in the end to protect the output sufficiently.